 Laying the foundation includes assessing your current learning strategies and removing any roadblocks to your success.

-However, ensuring that the five best ways to build a strong foundation for learning are strongly in place, would go a long way in helping students being prepared for learning success.
+However, ensuring that the 5 best ways to build a strong foundation for learning are strongly in place would go a long way in helping students prepare for learning success.

 Visual skills include acuity, tracking, focusing, eye teaming, visual motor integration, eye-hand coordination, peripheral vision, convergence, divergence, and more.